 Be tenacious without being a stalker

-There can be a fine line between having tenacity and creeping people out by calling every day.
+There can be a fine line between having tenacity and stalking people by calling every day.
 However, showing enthusiasm and wanting the job is never a bad thing.

 I’ve found if you are applying and are visiting the country in a few weeks most potential employers may be open to interview you during that time – so it never hurts to ask.
 It’s also a good excuse to follow up and to call to see what’s possible.